anthonyharrison/lib4sbom/README.md

 3. In SPDX format, the current implementation does not currently handle multi-line elements.

-4. The SPDX parsing of RDF and XML formats is limited to extracting package name, version and license information.

 ## Future Development

 1. Support later versions of SPDX (3.0) and CycloneDX.